AndrewJBateman/angular-material-nav/README.md

 # :zap: Angular Material Nav

-Angular app using [Angular Material](https://material.angular.io/) and [Angular Material Schematics](https://material.angular.io/guide/schematics) to create a responsive side navigation menu.
+Angular app using [Angular Material](https://material.angular.io/) & [Angular Material Schematics](https://material.angular.io/guide/schematics) to create a responsive side navigation menu.

 *** Note: to open web links in a new window use: _ctrl+click on link_**